dotscad/things/flashlight_diffuser/README.md

 5. Print your part and test the fit of the slip-on ring.
 6. Repeat until the slip-on ring fits.

-Once you have a good fit for the ring, set the `diffuser_type` value back to `Dome` and print your final product.
+Once you have a good fit for the ring, set the `diffuser_type` value back to `Dome` and print your final product with as little infill as you can get away with (0-10% seems to work fine, depending on the diameter).

 ## Cross Section View